parthk279/parthk279/README.md

 - 📄 Know about my experiences [https://drive.google.com/file/d/18wunaq__0JzPQOqfdmLIcgWtb6GTu2B9/view?usp=sharing](https://drive.google.com/file/d/18wunaq__0JzPQOqfdmLIcgWtb6GTu2B9/view?usp=sharing)

 #### A little bit about myself
 - I am a 22-year-old graduate student pursuing a masters in Computer Science at NC State University.
 I wish to puruse a career as a Data Scientist which allows me to work on ML models and result interpretation.
-I'm working on building a solid background in software development.
+I'm working on building a solid background in software development as well.
 I interned as a Data science intern at a Impetus technologies and as a SDE at another tech company.
 Looking for opportunities to learn and build new pojects based data on analysis.
 I am available for contact at the links below.

 **1.** I am currently working on a Pairs Trading strategy for USA equities that looks for cointegration between two stocks and uses statsitical arbitrage to have buy/sell signals.
 To know more about pairs trading please go [HERE](https://en.wikipedia.org/wiki/Pairs_trade)

 **2.** I am currently learning **C++ for Quantitative Finance and Probability**

-**3.** All of my projects can be found here at [My repositories](https://github.com/suryasashankgundepudi?tab=repositories)
+**3.** All of my projects can be found here at [My repositories](https://github.com/parthk279?tab=repositories)

 **4.** Ask me anything about Python, R, Statistical Data Analysis, Technical Analysis, Portfolio Management and Probability theory.